com-junkawasaki/rustate/README.md

 ### Cross-Crate State Machine Integration

-RuState supports integrating multiple state machines across different crates in a type-safe manner, allowing you to build complex, modular state machines that communicate with each other.
+RuState supports integrating multiple state machines across different crates.
+While the examples below show direct Rust integration using shared memory (`Arc<Mutex>`, `Arc<RwLock>`), the **`crates/grpc`** crate provides an alternative mechanism for communication between potentially separate processes or components using gRPC.

+*(Project Maintainer Note: Add specific examples or documentation on using the `grpc` crate for inter-machine communication if applicable.)*

 #### Design Patterns for State Machine Integration